2024 Dhaka Bailey Road fire: Investigation

 The government ordered an inquiry into the incident.
 It was later found that the Green Cozy Cottage was constructed by Amin Mohammad Group and managed by Amin Mohammad Property Management Services Limited; therefore Amin Mohammad Group has been responsible for the building's security, safety measures, personnel for guarding, and lifts.
 However Amin Mohammad Group claimed themselves only a developer of the building.
 After the tragic incident Mohammad Tanvirul Islam, executive director of Amin Mohammad Group, left Bangladesh to avoid any possible legal proceedings.
 A Rajuk source revealed that the building was approved for commercial offices up to the fifth floor, with the sixth and seventh floors designated for residential use.
-However, Md Ramzanul Haque Nihad, Managing Director of Amin Mohammad Group, purchased the seventh floor and rented it to a Chinese restaurant named Hakka Dhaka.
-Further Investigation found that the building had multiple “voids” spaces designed for light and air circulation whiche were closed to expand usable space inside the building.
+However, Md Ramzanul Haque Nihad, managing director of Amin Mohammad Group, purchased the seventh floor and rented it to a Chinese restaurant named Hakka Dhaka.
+Further investigation found that the building had multiple “voids” spaces designed for light and air circulation whiche were closed to expand usable space inside the building.

 Police filed a case against Amin Mohammad Group, Anwarul Haque, owner of 'Chumuk' fast food (where the fire originated), Munshi Hamimul Alam Bipul, the manager of the building, and 'Kacchi Bhai' owner Sohel Siraj with causing deaths by attempted murder in addition to their negligence.
 Eight members of the Amin Mohammad Group along with four others associated with the restaurants in that building were detained after the incident as per the sources of Dhaka Metropolitan Police.
 Later Kacchi Bhai owner Shoel SIraj was placed on two-day remand.
 Though exact cause of the fire is still under investigation, but officials suspect that the fire started after the explosion of a gas cylinder in the restaurant.
 Gas cylinders were reported to be on every floor of the building, as well as on staircases.
 The building did not have a fire exit.

+In April 2026, two years after the incident, an investigation revealed that the restaurant allegedly locked its exits during the fire to prevent customers from leaving without paying the bills.
+The probe also found that blocked stairways and obstructed emergency exits significantly increased the death toll.
+Around 22 people were charged, including owners and managers.